 “[Their brains had] more gray matter in the frontal cortex, which is associated with working memory and executive decision making.”

-Of course, these people might already have had bigger brains before they started meditating.
+Of course, these people might simply have had bigger brains before they started meditating.
 So Sara then measured the brains of a group of people who had never meditated.
-And she did this before and after they signed up for a mindfulness-based stress reduction programme.
+She did this before and after they signed up for a very simple mindfulness-based stress reduction programme.

-After only eight weeks, Sara and her team found significant changes not only in the meditators’ mental abilities but also in the physical sizes of their brains:
+After only eight weeks, Sara and her team found significant changes in not only the meditators’ mental abilities but also the physical sizes of their brains:

-• a thickening of the area that produces the neurotransmitters that make the decision between agitations and amiability, and which enable us to function with greater peace and confidence, and finally
+- a thickening of the area that produces the neurotransmitters that make the decision between agitation and friendliness, and which enable us to function with greater confidence and calm

 These people were meditating for an average of only around 30 minutes a day.
 Some said they got benefits from meditating for only ten minutes a day.